bigfix/developer.bigfix.com/site/reference/types/bes-action-result.md

 # status of &lt;bes action result&gt; : bes action status

-Returns the &lt;bes action state&lt; object corresponding to the specified action result on the client computer.
+Returns the &lt;bes action state&gt; object corresponding to the specified action result on the client computer.